tomasf/NavLibSwift/README.md

 ### Initialize and Use a NavLibSession

+1. Conform your app’s existing 3D vector type to `Vector` (provide x/y/z and `init(x:y:z:)`).
+You’ll use this as `V`.
-1. Create an instance of `NavLibSession`.
+2. Create an instance of `NavLibSession<V>`.
-2. Make a class conform to the `NavLibStateProvider` protocol. `modelBoundingBox` and `cameraTransform` are the only two required properties; the rest have defaults.
+3. Make a class conform to `NavLibStateProvider<V>`. `modelBoundingBox: V.BoundingBox` and `cameraTransform: Transform` are the only two required properties; the rest have defaults.
-3. Call `NavLibSession`'s `start(stateProvider:applicationName:)` method to initialize the session.
+4. Call `start(stateProvider:applicationName:)` to initialize the session.
 This will throw an error if the framework is not installed.

-* Implement `cameraProjection` to specify the FOV used or to support orthographic projection.
+* Implement `cameraProjection` to specify the FOV used or to support orthographic projection (using `V.BoundingBox`).
 * Implement `hitTest(parameters:)` to let NavLib perform hit-testing against your model for smarter pivot points.
-Detect changes to the pivot point with `pivotChanged(position:visible:).`
+Detect changes to the pivot point with `pivotChanged(position:visible:)`.

 If your application has multiple 3D views, you can create multiple `NavLibSession` instances.
 To activate a specific session, call `setAsActiveSession()`.